-Two decades together is huge - that’s a long journey of love that is more than worthy of celebration.
-For your twentieth year, china will be the theme (the ceramic kind!) and it’s chosen as such, traditionally, due to it’s beauty and delicate elegance.
-The go-to gift for the twenty year mark is generally an extravagant set of China.
+Two decades together is enormous - that's a long journey of love that is more than worthy of celebration.
+For your twentieth year, china will be the theme (the ceramic kind!), and it's chosen as such, traditionally, due to its beauty and delicate elegance.
+The go-to gift for the twenty-year mark is generally an extravagant set of China.

-So there we have it, all the traditional gifts you’ll need to consider by the time you reach your two decade point.
-Have you followed traditional wedding gifts in your own relationship or plan to?
-We’d love to hear what you’ve done or what you have in mind!
+So there we have it, all the traditional gifts you'll need to consider by the time you reach your two-decade point.
+Have you followed conventional wedding gifts in your relationship?
+We'd love to hear what you've done or what you have in mind!